It’s Never Too Early to Learn Smart Money Management

 First Commonwealth Federal Credit Union’s Scholarship Program helps selected members with the increasing costs of higher education.
 Five scholarships will be awarded per year.
-The winners will receive $1,000, which will be paid after enrollment verification*.
-Applications will only be accepted until January 31, 2017.
-Winners will be notified in March and announced at our Annual Meeting.
+The winners will receive $1,000, which will be paid after enrollment verification* and be announced at our Annual Meeting on April 20, 2017.

 Any graduating high school senior planning to attend a two- or four-year college or trade school full time and is a member of First Commonwealth Federal Credit Union is eligible to apply for a scholarship.
 (Credit Union employees, board members, and their immediate family members are ineligible.)